 ROUTE 80 EAST TO ROUTE 46 EAST - Follow Route 46 East until it divides at sign for Newark/The Caldwells.
-Bear right at the sign and continue until road becomes Bloomfield Avenue.
-Follow Bloomfield Avenue to Passaic Avenue, make a left and ECC at West Caldwell School of Technology is located on the right, just past the shopping center.
+Bear right at the sign and continue until the road becomes Bloomfield Avenue.
+Follow Bloomfield Avenue just past the light at Passaic Avenue.
+The Campus building is located on the right, just past the shopping center.

 ROUTE 80 WEST - Take 80 West to exit 52 (Lincoln Park/Fairfield/The Caldwells).
 Keep bearing right at exit under the highway onto Passaic Avenue.
 Stay on Passaic Avenue and at the seventh traffic light make a left onto Bloomfield Avenue.
-ECC at West Caldwell School of Technology is located on the right, just past the shopping center.
+The Campus building is located on the right, just past the shopping center.